lfmnovaes/tdd-project/README.md

    ```
 - Go to the cloned directory with `cd tdd-project`
 - With Ruby installed in your environment,  run `gem install rspec`
-- Use `rspec` to see some the tests implemented
+- Use `rspec` in the terminal to see the tests implemented

 ## Authors